Enderspearl184/roblox-brick-hill/README.md

 change \_G.port to the port you have in fakeplayers.js

-change \_G.url to the url/ip of the http server (like http://example.com or http://127.0.0.1)
+change \_G.url to the url/ip of the http server (like http://example.com or http://127.0.0.1) but don't put a / at the end of it

 \_G.differentServer is for if you are running studio on a different device than what you are hosting on